 Turned out the worn steering knuckle had had popped out.
 We deliberated over dumping it, but that would cost dearly in tidy Switz, so the new part arrived at the village next day and we carried on.
 Now running the engine on new gearbox oil (the mechanic had to be restrained at the very idea!
 He thought the car was a rusty abomination), the passes where crawled over in one go, though still inching into the red and with heater fans on stun.
 Then in Italy the alternator went, the fan could not blow, the windows or indicators would not work.
 Mulling it over on the autostrada and through Slovenia, unsure what would break next, we decided to try and flog it or just dump it the next time the engine stopped.

 Conclusion: As is often the case with old cars, components do not wear evenly as the mileage piles up; engines typically last longest of all and so you think: ‘I’ll fix it as there’s still a bit of life in it’.
 Now it is clear that the heavy duty and longer springs plus the Morocco trip exacerbated the wear on the aged wishbone knuckle ball joint thing.
 It may have been a Merc before Mercs lost their build quality in the late 1990s, but it was still a tinny old car with a very high mileage.

 March 2009.
 After the 190 went I ran an Audi 80 tdi for a couple of years; a much better-built machine for a similar price.
-Now, if I go back in a desert 2WD I’d get a French hatchback like a Twingo or an airey C15-D, or a Micra or an Audi Allrad if I’m having a good year.
+Now, if I go back in a desert 2WD I’d get a Kangoo, an old Micra or an Audi Allrad if I’m having a good year.